-In February 2008, the Board approved the formation of an "Executive Board" (which functions as an executive committee).
-The Executive Board currently comprises John Bell (Chair), Mr. Julian Hammond and Ms. Denise Lay, each of whom is an executive officer of the Company.
+In June 2008, the Board approved the formation of an "Executive Board" (which functions as an executive committee).
+As of December 31, 2015, the Executive Board comprises John Bell (Chair), who is a sole executive officer of the Company.
 The purpose of the Executive Board is to allow the Board of Directors to delegate to the Executive Board the authority to respond to day-to-day or time sensitive matters where it is impractical to call a full meeting of the Board of Directors.
 The Executive Board makes a report to the Board of Directors of its meetings and actions at subsequent meetings of the Board of Directors.